-Patricia Morreale, Ph.D., is a professor of computer science at Kean University, where she is the Executive Director of the School of Computer Science and Technology.
+Patricia Morreale, Ph.D., is a professor of computer science at Kean University, where she is the Chair of the Department of Computer Science and Technology.
 Before joining academia, she worked in industry.

 Morreale’s research on machine learning and network systems led to advances in error detection and secure processing, which were patented and commercialized.
 Her research on human-centered computing addresses equitable software design and education methods.
 She also works on broadening participation in computer science, focused on faculty development and undergraduate research engagement.

 Recognized as a fellow of the American Association for the Advancement of Science (AAAS) for “exceptional leadership and service to advance diversity in computing and for substantial research in multimedia systems and networks,” Morreale has led committees on faculty excellence in undergraduate research mentoring with the National Center for Women and Information Technology (NCWIT), the Computing Research Association (CRA) and the Council of Undergraduate Research (CUR).
 She is a past co-chair of NCWIT’s Academic Alliance.